abdulbaqi/abdulbaqi.github.io/_posts/2020-06-14-usa-prisons.md

 tags: WhiteSupermacy
 ---

 Lots has been said and written about racialism in America these days.
-Joining the folks, I started to watch some documentaries and movies on the theme and thought give an assorted list here for others.
+Joining the folks, I started to watch some documentaries and movies on the theme and thought to jot down an assorted list for others to benefit from.
+This is just my random pick and in no way it intends to be exhaustive.

 "13th" (2016) is a documentary tells the story of prisons in USA.
 13th amendment abolishes the slavery, but places a clause that excludes those who are criminals.
 That gave an excuse to find every small opportunity to make a Negro criminal, and hence the prison industrial complex.